top of page

 In the last ten years, CR has qualified for financial assistance from USDA Rural Development to aid very low- and low-income individuals and their families to build homes in rural areas by the self-help method.

-Zero Energy Certification – International Living Future Institute, 2019
+Awarded the first Utah Zero Energy Certification – International Living Future Institute, 2019

 Zero Energy buildings have best in class energy efficiency improvements of 60-90% over baseline, providing the homeowner with freedom from fossil fuels and lending to a more climate resilient community.
-Click on the link to see a CR home displayed as one of the International Living Future Institute's case studies of a Zero Energy building!

-Energy Star Version 3 – Energy Wise Consultants, 2018
+Certified Energy Star Version 3 – Energy Wise Consultants, 2018

 A CR home was tested with a HERS index rating of 51, which is 17.6% better than 2015 International Energy Conservation Code, thanks to our thick straw bale walls!